christopherkettell/encase_challenge/README.md

 * Must be weather proof and make use of a Hammond Manufacturing Enclosure
 * Must demonstrate the weatherproofness of the enclosure
 * Potential submergence testing prior to deployment
     * Without cable glands, 100% sealed test
     * With cable glands and sealed stubs, for sealed test
     * Must be capable of being battery or mains powered
-* Must provide the defined monitoring parameters - for water and environment
+* Must provide the defined monitoring parameters - for water and environment (see below)
 * Must use Lora connectivity, no gateway but point to point.
 * Must be built around the Arduino MKR 1300 (see above requirement)
 * Needs to use a 3.3v input for the Arduino